European-XFEL/Karabo/doc/concepts/gui_scene_development.rst

 changes.
 It is intended as a defensive measure against introducing breaking changes to users.
 Unfortunately, it's not automatic, and it requires a bit of discipline on the part of developers working on the scene.

+**This is very important**.
+Good unit test coverage of the scene file model code is the main defense against user hostile bugs encountered when loading scenes.

 The View